-Forty Days with Mary Magdalene and the Mystics: A Journey Towards Easter, Healing and Wholeness
+Mary Magdalene and the Garden of Mystics: A Forty Days with Journey Towards Easter, Healing and Wholeness

 What would it shift in the collective psyche if rather than the image of a man dying completely forsaken, utterly abandoned and betrayed by all those dear to him, Holy Week would be told and shown for what is actually in the Bible and Nag Hammadi scriptures?
 First, Jesus is anointed and prepared for his death by the woman who is his most devoted and insightful disciple.
 He is companioned every step of the way on his journey to the cross by a woman of courage who remains steadfast in compassion and love until his dying breath.
 While the male disciples have fled and hid, she cradles his broken body in her arms when he is taken down from the cross.
 She arrives on Easter to anoint his body at the tomb.
 And then, she is the first to see a new vision through her eyes of love-- whereby she is commissioned to go and preach a message of hope to her brothers: to become the Teacher of Teachers, the Apostle to the Apostles, the First Witness, the First Christian.